webnk123/price/README.md

-small resume and price list for webdev using github pages
+small page with price list for webdev services using github pages